Brandon Flowers: Personal life

 Flowers married Tana Mundkowsky in 2005 and lives in Las Vegas, Nevada, and Park City, Utah.
 He wrote the song "Some Kind of Love" for his wife who suffers from PTSD.
 He and his wife have three sons, born in 2007, 2009, and 2011.
 Their sons attended their first Killers concert in July 2017, at London's Hyde Park.

 Flowers is a member of the Church of Jesus Christ of Latter-Day Saints.
 In 2012, he discussed his religion on Scandinavian television show Skavlan, where he debated Richard Dawkins on the subject.
 He and his family are featured in a promotional video on the church's website.
 He also shared his beliefs with some of the church's leadership in 2022.

 Flowers' portrait was painted by British artist Joe Simpson for his "Musician Portraits" series that was exhibited at the Royal Albert Hall in 2012.

 Philanthropy

-From 2006 to 2016, the Killers released annual Christmas-themed singles and videos in aid of the charity Product Red, supporting the Global Fund to Fight AIDS, Tuberculosis and Malaria.
+From 2006 to 2016, the Killers released annual Christmas themed singles and videos in aid of the charity Product Red, supporting the Global Fund to Fight AIDS, Tuberculosis and Malaria.
 The singles later formed the charity compilation album Don't Waste Your Wishes (2016).
 Elton John listed Flowers as one of his top five heroes while editing The Independents World AIDS Day special edition.
 The Killers have also contributed songs for cover albums with proceeds going to charities supporting natural disaster relief (Rhythms del Mundo Classics) and famine-stricken areas (AHK-toong BAY-bi Covered).
 The Killers co-organized a benefit concert in December 2017 for those affected by the 2017 Las Vegas shooting, raising more than $700,000.

 Artistry

 Influences

-Flowers has listed Bruce Springsteen, Oingo Boingo, Duran Duran, Pet Shop Boys, the Smiths, the Cars, Depeche Mode, and the Cure among his musical influences.
+Flowers has listed Bruce Springsteen, Oingo Boingo, Duran Duran, Pet Shop Boys, the Smiths, the Cars, Depeche Mode, New Order, and the Cure among his musical influences.